tiagoquin/mlg20-pw3/README.md

 | Recall    | 0.704545 | 0.945946 | 0.961538 |
 | F-Score   | 0.765432 | 0.921053 | 0.938967 |

+## Part 4

+> 4. Design a final experiment of your choice (e.g., using your own voice).
+Proceed as explained in 0.

+In this part, we used the trained model of the part 3 to see if it would be robust enough.

+We used some adult voices to field test it.

 ## Conclusion

 The first goal we had was to reduce the number of epochs: since we had no prior experience of the mystical art of machine learning, we had to try a lot of different values for both the learning rate and momentum.
 This was really time consuming and so we had to make this first compromise.

 In part 1, two features might have been too much.
 Maybe one was sufficient.
 In part two, it looked good this way.
 And in part 3 we had to go up to four features because the problem was way harder.

 In part 3, we clearly had an overfitting problem.
-We could have solved it with a bit more epochs, a better configuration by exploring lower learning rate values.
+We could have solved it with a bit more epochs, a better configuration by exploring lower learning rate value.
 If we had to do it again we would explore this way.